 A POS plan is a hybrid of an HMO and a preferred provider organization (PPO) plan, with these differences:

-• An HMO-POS does not usually have a deductible for in-network providers and the copays may be low.
+- An HMO-POS does not usually have a deductible for in-network providers and the copays may be low.

 When a person takes the HMO-POS option, they may have higher out-of-pocket costs.
 They may also have to pay most of the cost unless they have a referral from a doctor to the out-of-network provider.
 If a person has been referred, the HMO-POS plan will cover the services.

-In addition, if a person goes to an out-of-network healthcare provider, they have to file the paperwork with their HMO-POS company.
+In addition, if a person goes to an out-of-network healthcare professional they have to file the paperwork with their HMO-POS company.
 A person has to pay the provider, and then wait for reimbursement for the allowable charges.

-Medicare Advantage plans combine the benefits of original Medicare (Part A and Part B).
+Medicare Advantage plans combine the benefits of Original Medicare (Part A and Part B).

 Medicare Part A is hospital insurance and provides coverage for hospital, skilled nursing, and hospice care.